aish-where-ya/object_detection/README.md

 ```
 Replace "path" with the path of your csv files, train or test image directories and .record files.

-3. Create a label map for the names of your objects and store this mapping in labelmap.pbtxt.
+3. Create a label map for the names of your objects and store this mapping in `labelmap.pbtxt`.
 This is a  Tensorflow Graph Text file.
 The file will contain entries as follows -
 ```
 item {
     id: 1